uilsonbonfim/data-visualization/README.txt

 4) 1 Compressed Folder containg 6 datasets in .csv

 The output expeceted from this script is:
-1) New browser window containg the generated chat
+1) New browser window containg the generated chart
-2) A html file named index with cam be coppied and embeed on a website
+2) A html file named index with can be coppied and embeed on a website

 Before start it is necessary:

-1) Uncompress the file named 'dataset' or download CSV from https://datacatalog.worldbank.org/search/dataset/0037712/World-Development-Indicators and save in a folder named 'dataset' at the same folder that scripts.
+1) Uncompress the file named 'dataset' or download CSV from https://datacatalog.worldbank.org/search/dataset/0037712/World-Development-Indicators and save into a folder named 'dataset' at the same folder that scripts.

 For instance: